-Fenced off and closed to the public earlier this year, the re-graded Kern Street parking lot behind Pebbles Café on Diamond Street includes about 4,000-square feet of city land, nearly doubling the space its owners are using to charge tenants for parking.
+Fenced off and closed to the public earlier this year, the re-graded Kern Street parking lot behind Pebbles Café on Diamond Street includes about 1,700-square feet of city land, giving the family that controls the lot 27 percent more space to charge tenants for parking.

 That changed Tuesday in response to three months of inquires by Glen Park Association president Scott Stawicki about public land being used for private profit and virtually no community gain.